|IT Based Tactics||✓|

-North Amityville is a hamlet of approximately 18,000 residents, located within the town of Babylon in Suffolk County, New York.
+North Amityville is a hamlet of approximately 18,000 residents located within the town of Babylon in Suffolk County, New York.
 Prostitution is a longstanding problem in the city and throughout Suffolk County, generating complaints to police.
 To address the issue, the Suffolk County Police Department has conducted street-level reverse stings in North Amityville (as well as nearby Copiague and Wyandanch) since the 1980s in an effort to reduce consumer-level demand for prostitution.
-Between January and May of 1989, SCPD officers arrested 241 prostituted women and 237 johns.
-At the time, police reported that arresting johns appeared to be more effective, stating “we find that after we arrest a john we never see him back. it’s helping to curtail the problem.”
+Between January and May of 1989, SCPD officers arrested 241 prostituted women and 237 sex buyers.
+At the time, police reported that arresting sex buyers appeared to be more effective, stating, “we find that after we arrest a john we never see him back.
+It’s helping to curtail the problem.”

 - “Clash at ‘the Corner’; Cops Pelted after Sweep in N. Amityville”, Newsday, September 25 1987.

 - “On the Corner: Reign of Crack and Violence”, New York Times, October 13 1987.

 - “Amityville Police ‘Clean Up’ Village; 50 People Arrested Since Nov.
 21”, Newsday, December 8 1987.

 - “Bill to Deter Prostitution Shelved”, Newsday, December 8 1987.

 - “Drugs, Prostitution and Disease: Police Link Vice Surge to Crack; Tie Venereal Disease to Sex Sales”, Newsday, June 2 1989.

 - “State Boost for Infamous Corner”, Newsday, November 27 1990.